mahi028/Simple-File-Explorer/README.md

 ## FAQ

 * How to get your device ip?

     It should be visible when you run the application from the terminal.
 But if not:
     - On Windows: Run `ipconfig` on your terminal.
     - On Linux: Run `ip address` on your terminal.

-    You are trying to find an address typically starts with 192.168.-.-
+    You are trying to find an ipv4 address that typically starts with 192.168.-.-

+* Will the app be visible on internet?

+    No. The app is only visible to the devices which are on the same network, e.g., same wifi.

+    If you want it to be visible over the internet, you need to forward a port from your router.
+Or use other services like [ngrok]("https://ngrok.com/our-product/secure-tunnels") to create secure tunnels.

+    You can also use services like [Zerotier]("https://my.zerotier.com/") and create a virtual private network by registering your devices there.

 * How to configure the app?
-    - Instructions here
+    - Instructions will be available here